-Give your router a name.
-Use a strong encryption method for Wi-Fi.
+Give your router a unique name.
+Always use a robust encryption method for Wi-Fi.
 Change default usernames and passwords.
 Set up a guest network.
 Use strong, unique passwords for Wi-Fi networks and device accounts.
 Disable features you may not need.

 If you want to put your smart home devices on a guest network, that’s fine, but it may not add much more security.
 It’s better to install a router that supports VLANs, or Virtual LANs, for your smart home devices.

 Most smart devices feature an option in their settings to automatically update when not in use.
 Turn on this setting to keep your software current to protect your smart home from hackers.
-This ensures any potential issues that could make you vulnerable are eliminated as quickly as they are discovered.
+It guarantees any possible vulnerability is addressed as soon as they are detected.

 Pressure has continuously been mounting on manufacturers to employ stringent security practices.
-However, as much as companies should enforce more tough security measures, it also starts with you and how you manage your system.
-You need to be very proactive and ensure you put all the necessary steps to safeguard your smart home.
+However, companies should enforce more tough security measures.
+It also starts with you and how you manage your system.
+You must be very proactive and take all the necessary steps to safeguard your smart home.

 How comfortable are you with the connected devices you have in your home?
 Do you feel like they’re a privacy risk, or do you feel secure with them?
 Share your thoughts in the comments below.